ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2024/acctg3210Syl.md

       Please let the TA know if you have a conflict and we will make arrangements.

 - __Final Exam:__ <!-- The comprehensive final examination is scheduled from-->
    The exam is closed book and communication with others is cheating and not allowed.
 All students are required to take the final exam at this pre-scheduled time, and there will be no make-up exam for it.
 Students absent from the final exam will receive zero mark for this component.
+The final exam is scheduled from 8:30 AM to 11:30 AM on 29 May 2024 in the S H Ho Sports Hall.
+You will need to present your student ID to take your exam.

 ### Grading Scale: